gaia-platform/access_control_template/get_started.md

 ## Overview of the Sandbox

-The Sandbox UI consists of the following elements.
+The Sandbox UI consists of the following elements:

 ### User interface window